 - Emails should not exceed 5MB (messages that exceed size limits will be rejected by email servers).

 - Quote your passport number in the subject line of your email.

-We will notify you by email once a decision is made on your ETA application.
+You will receive an auto-generated acknowledgement from us when we receive your application.
+We will send you another email once we make a decision on your ETA application.